oubiwann/lxml/README.md

 <img src="resources/images/recurly-logo-small.png" />

-*An Erlang/LFE REST API Client for the Recurly Billing Service*
+*An Erlang/LFE Client for the Recurly Billing REST API*

 ## Table of Contents